surveycto/specify-other/README.md

 | `likert-min` appearance | Yes* (`select_one` only) |
 | `likert-mid` appearance | No |

 *Note: this plug-in works well for the likert-min appearance when the field label is short, and does not contain an image, audio, or video.
-This is a known limitation currently.
+This is currently a known limitation.

-## Expanded feature support

-In addition to supporting the default SurveyCTO features listed above, this field plug-in offers the following expanded functionality:

-1. Support for RTL languages
-    If your *label*, *hint*, or choice labels are in a language that uses a right-to-left alphabet (like Arabic), they will be right-justified, and the radio buttons will be to the right of the choice labels.
-If your form contains both right-to-left and left-to-right choice labels, the formatting will respond to the currently-selected form language.
-1. Support for HTML in choice labels
-    This plug-in will allow HTML in choice labels to be rendered as HTML, even in Collect on Android and iOS.
-1. Support for HTML in field references
-    If you reference another field's value in either the field *label* or field *hint*, and that referenced value contains HTML, the HTML will be correctly rendered.

 ## How to use

-**To use this plug-in as-is**, just download the [baseline-select_one.fieldplugin.zip](https://github.com/surveycto/baseline-select_one/raw/master/baseline-select_one.fieldplugin.zip) file from this repo, and attach it to your form.
+**To use this plug-in as-is**, just download the [select_one-select_multiple.fieldplugin.zip](https://github.com/surveycto/select_one-select_multiple/raw/master/select_one-select_multiple.fieldplugin.zip) file from this repo, and attach it to your form.

 To create your own field plug-in using this as a template, follow these steps: